pavloDeshko/dd-elements/README.md

 # UNDER DEVELOPMENT #

-#### e(type[,datum])
+#### element(type[,datum])
   Returns selection containing element of specified type.
 Optionaly binds datum to returned element.
-#### element()
+#### e()
-  Alias to e()
+  Alias to element()

-#### selection.parent()
+#### selection.parents()
-  Returns selection of first element's parent.
+  Returns selection of element's parents.
 #### selection.merge(other)
-  Returns new selection resulted from merging.
+  Returns new selection resulted from merging two selections.
 #### selection.filter(filter)
   Filters elements in selection.
-Filter must be specified as function which will be called with element's current datum, current index and selection containing current element.
+Filter must be specified as function, which will be called with element's current datum, current index and selection containing current element.
 #### selection.other()
-  If called on a selection which resulted from selection.filter() call, retuns selection containing filtered out elements.
+  If called on a selection, which resulted from selection.filter() call, retuns selection containing filtered out elements.
 #### selection.sort(compare)
   Sorts and reinserts elements into their parent elements according to compare function, whish should return zero, positive or negative value when called with element a datum, b datum, a selection, b selection.
 Compare defaults to ascending of datums.
 #### selection.size()
   Return number of elements in selection.

 #### selection.child(type[, datum])
-  Append exectly one element of specified type to every element in selection.
+  Append exactly one element of specified type to every element in selection and binds its datum.
 Type can be either string or React Component.
-Element will share its parent's datum.
-Type can be specified as function.
+If datum is not specified element will share its parent's datum.
+Note that type cannot be specified as function - any function will be treated as React Element.
 #### selection.children(type[, data])
   Appends data.length number of elements of specified type and bind correspondind data to them.
 If selection contains multiple elements, data should be specified as function, which will be called for every parent element with it's datum, current index and selection containing element.
   If called with no arguments returns selection of elements' children.